 In 1830, the European settlers sign treatises with the Indigenous people in order to gain possession over their territory.
 Notwithstanding such treaties, in the 30s of the XIX century, Toronto became one of the most progressive cities of North America.
 In fact, throughout this decade, black people were integrated in society, equality was promoted, and slavery was abolished.
 Moreover, the Napoleonic Wars (1803 – 1815) and the Irish Potato Famine (1845-1849), caused many Europeans (mostly Irish) to emigrate to Canada.
 Therefore, the population increased exponentially between 1816 and 1834, going from 720 to 9000 people.

-During the second half of the XVIII century, Toronto underwent some urban improvements such as the introduction of sewage system and of lighting on the streets.
-Thus, Toronto was on its way to become one of the most thriving commercial and financial cities.
-In fact, its industrialisation (which occurred in the 1870s), was facilitated by the railway system which connected Toronto to New York and Montreal.
+During the second half of the XVIII century, Toronto underwent some urban improvements such as the introduction of the sewage system and of lighting on the streets.
+Thus, Toronto was on its way to becoming one of the most thriving commercial and financial cities.
+In fact, its industrialization (which occurred in the 1870s), was facilitated by the railway system which connected Toronto to New York and Montreal.
 Due to the transports’ improvement and the exploitation of Ontario’s natural resources (such as the forests and mines), between 1890 and 1900, Toronto’s market expanded.
-Moreover, the factories’ use of hydroelectric power from the Niagara Falls encouraged a further development of the market, which in turn, benefited not only investment and insurance companies, but also banks.
+Moreover, the factories’ use of hydroelectric power from the Niagara Falls encouraged further development of the market, which in turn, benefited not only investment and insurance companies but also banks.
 By 1891, Toronto’s population reached 150,000.

-Although the city lived through the 1930s Great Depression and the World Wars , it saw a period of revitalisation and substantial growth during the post-war period.
+Although the city lived through the 1930s Great Depression and the World Wars, it saw a period of revitalization and substantial growth during the post-war period.

 Each year, Toronto attracts thousands of Canadian and international students to its world-renowned universities.
 In fact, according to the latest QS Best Student Cities Ranking, Toronto appears to be one of the most appealing student cities (out of 100 cities, Toronto is the at the 13th spot).
 With institutions such as the University of Toronto, York University, OCAD University, and Trent University, the city is vibrant and thriving with diversity and multiculturalism.